 Mineral Exploration Statistics

-Looking for more statistical information about mineral exploration?
+Looking for more statistics on exploration?
 This page offers links to statistical reports on mineral exploration.

-This page offers links to the survey questionnaires, scope, methodology and key definitions related to mineral exploration.
+This page provides links to the survey questionnaires, scope, methodology, and key definitions related to mineral exploration.

 - Learn about Canada’s reserves of selected major metals